Vorld/NETourBot/README.md

 2. Our play area was really big, making it difficult to communicate with each team separately
 3. We had over 200 people to manage

 I made this spaghetti Telegram bot to solve all these challenges with one solution.
-Yay.
+I ended up learning how to make Telegram bots, use AWS to host python services, and set-up basic CI/CD for deployment in an EC2.

+yay.